mathbunnyru/docs/creating_packages/getting_started.rst

 Options are defined in the package recipe, including their supported values, while other can be defaulted by the package recipe itself.
 A package for a library can well define that by default it will be a static library (a typical default).
-If not specified other. the package will be static.
+If not specified otherwise the package will be static.

 There are some exceptions to the above.
 For example, settings can be defined per-package using the command line: